appsody/appsody/docs/DEVELOPER-GUIDE.md

                 * paste in the copied key from clipboard
                 * click "Add SSH Key" button
 ## fork setup
+This section describes how to create and setup a fork of the Appsody repo.
 * create a fork for the appsody repo, ex:
     * https://github.com/appsody/appsody
         * click on the Fork button